2026 Mechanical Engineering Apprentice - Level 6 Electro-Mechanical Apprentice

 • Building prototypes for test and development

-• 3 A Levels (BBB) including Maths (the following A levels are not accepted: Citizenship Skills, General Studies and Critical Thinking).
-Or relevant engineering BTEC qualification, preceding level apprenticeship or T Level
+• 3 A Levels (BBB) including Maths (exclude Citizenship Skills, General Studies, and Critical Thinking) or relevant engineering BTEC, preceding level apprenticeship or T Level

 • 201 hours annual leave (plus a company day and bank holidays)